 How you can use it

-You can create profiles to build hangers, chairs, small bookcase structures.
+You can create profiles to build coat hangers, chairs, small bookcase structures.

 Pipe bending using numerical control technology.
-You can make smooth or irregular turns.
+Regular or irregular curves can be performed.

-Limitations vary according to thickness and radius of curvature.
-Contact our technicians to verify.
+Limitations vary depending on thickness and radius of curvature.
+Contact our technicians to check.

 How you can use it